 - Post the Kids Eat Right Month™ logo on your school's website.

-- Follow Kids Eat Right on Twitter, Facebook, YouTube, Pinterest and Google+.
+- Follow Kids Eat Right on Twitter, Facebook, YouTube, and Pinterest.